 On show is a selection of prints about the Belgian capital, with rows of cards highlighting all aspects of the city throughout the years.
-It’s buildings, streets & inhabitants, the glory & decline… and by it’s very concept – a walk around the block on the 2nd floor of Bozar’s central hall, with images organized by neighborhoods – also a generous open invitation to hit the streets on a sunny day.
+It’s buildings, streets & inhabitants, the glory & decline… and by it’s very concept – a walk around the block on the 2nd floor of Bozar’s central hall, with small images organized by neighborhoods – also a generous open invitation to hit the streets on a sunnier day.

 The construction of the ever modern Atomium won’t have any secrets to you afterwards.